sopel-irc/docker-sopel/README.md

 You can also mount a text file to `/apk_packages.txt` with a list of packages to be installed on startup.

+### Nightly Builds

+An image based on the master branch of [sopel-irc/sopel](https://github.com/sopel-irc/sopel) is rebuilt each day at 00:00 UTC using the `nightly` tag.

 ---

 ## Environment Variables